Express Entry

 What is a NOC code in Canada, and what is TEER?

-The National Occupational Classification (NOC) is the standard system Canada uses to name, describe and group every occupation in the labour market, and your NOC code is the five-digit number it assigns to your job.
+A NOC code in Canada is the five-digit number the National Occupational Classification (NOC) assigns to your job, and TEER is the category from 0 to 5 that tells IRCC how skilled that job is.
+The NOC is the standard system Canada uses to name, describe and group every occupation in the labour market.
 The version IRCC uses today is NOC 2021, which gives each occupation that five-digit code and places it in a category called TEER.

 TEER stands for Training, Education, Experience and Responsibilities, the four things that define how skilled a job is.
 Every occupation sits in one TEER category from 0 to 5, and that category, together with the code itself, is what immigration programs read when they decide whether your experience counts.

 In short, the NOC code tells the system what your job is, and the TEER category tells it how skilled that job is.
-Both pieces matter for Express Entry and for many provincial programs.
+Both pieces matter for Express Entry, where qualifying work experience also feeds your Comprehensive Ranking System (CRS) score, and for many provincial programs.
+A useful rule of thumb: your NOC code in Canada is decided by the duties you actually performed, not by the title printed on your business card.

 What are the TEER categories 0 to 5?